 In Exploring the Great Bear Sea Curriculum Resources, presenters Sarah Lockman and Jennifer Buffet shared a suite of classroom-based film and print materials focusing on indigenous knowledge, collaborative science and sustainable marine planning.
 The materials are available to download at www.greatbearsea.net.

 The First Nations Health Authority workshop, Ideas and Resources for Holistic, School-based Health and Wellness, shared ideas and inspiration for planning and promoting school-based health and wellness.
 See the presentation.

 (2016 – for reference only)

 Showcasing innovative curriculum, inspiring people and networking opportunities, the First Nations Education Steering Committee Annual Aboriginal Education Conference draws over 800 educators each year.
 Our conference theme this year is Celebrating First Nations Diversity, providing an opportunity to discuss how the unique heritage, diverse cultures and achievements of First Nations can be reflected in schools and student learning.
 Everyone is welcome and it is an opportunity for sharing, learning and celebration.

-FNESC Conference Program (UPDATED Oct.
-18/16) including the schedule, workshop descriptions and details.
-Subject to change.
+Conference Schedule/Program (UPDATED Nov.
+22/16) including the schedule, workshop descriptions and details.

 Registration payments must be received by our registration provider, CivicInfo, by November 10, 2016.
 Those with unpaid registrations are not eligible to attend.